Clouly-Y/TypeSafeProto/README.md

 For Sets or Maps, the first type parameter must explicitly be Set or Map.

 ## Important Notes
-1、BigInt not supported.
+1.BigInt not supported.
-2、No nested Map/Array/Set. (jagged arrays supported)
+2.No nested Map/Array/Set. (jagged arrays supported)
-3、Decimals compressed as float32 - note precision limitations.
+3.Decimals compressed as float32 - note precision limitations.
-4、`@proto.member` index must be: ≥0, unique (can reuse index of parent class fields), and preferably small.
+4.`@proto.member` index must be: ≥0, unique (can reuse index of parent class fields), and preferably small.
-4、For existing data,can remove `@proto.member` but cannot reuse index.
+5.For existing data,can remove `@proto.member` but cannot reuse index.
-5、For existing data,cannot modify class inheritance.
+6.For existing data,cannot modify class inheritance.
-6、`null` and `undefined` are treated identically.
+7.`null` and `undefined` are treated identically.
-7、Constructors must handle all-undefined parameters during deserialization.
+8.Constructors must handle all-undefined parameters during deserialization.
-8、Circular references will cause infinite loops.
+9.Circular references will cause infinite loops.
-9、`proto.encode` only works with custom classes.
+10.`proto.encode` only works with custom classes.Cant work with normal object.
+11.The types and type codes in a TypeRecord or a CombinedTypeRecord must be specified at compile time.Runtime modifications are not allowed.